Checklist for planning your own funeral

 OneFamily’s Over-50s Life Cover

-Our award-winning Over-50s Life Cover is a guaranteed acceptance policy, which means everyone can take out this insurance as long as they’re aged between 50 and 80.
+Our award-winning Over-50s Life Cover has a guaranteed acceptance policy, which means everyone can take out this insurance as long as they’re aged between 50 and 80.
 You don’t need a medical check and the only thing we’ll ask you about your lifestyle is whether or not you smoke.

 It also includes terminal illness cover, so as long as you’ve had the policy for at least two years you’ll receive the pay-out if you’re diagnosed as being terminally ill.